router-resources/ERC20-Cookbook/README.md

 4. **ourContractOnChains** - a mapping which maps a chain type and chain ID to the address of CrossChainERC20 contract deployed on different chains.
 This mapping will be used to set the address of the destination contract to the source contract and visa versa

+The constructor of the smart contract takes three parameters:

+1. **gatewayAddress** - an address variable which holds the address of the gateway contract.

+2. **_destGasLimit** - a uint64 variable which indicates the amount of gas required to execute the function that will handle cross-chain requests on the destination chain.

+Inside ERC20 contract contructor, pass the name of yout token followed by its symbol.

 The smart contract extends the ERC20 standard and includes all the required functions and variables such as balanceOf, totalSupply, mint, burn and others.